-The Environmental Management Division, LAHD prepared a technical report, Final Historic Resource Assessment for Star-Kist Plant No. 4 and Associated Star-Kist Facilities (2021 assessment) (Appendix C), that re-evaluated Plant No. 4 and the East Plant for individual inclusion in the National Register of Historic Places (NRHP), the California Register of Historical Resources (CRHR), and as a Los Angeles Historic-Cultural Monument (HCM).
+The Environmental Management Division of LAHD prepared a technical report, Final Historic Resource Assessment for Star-Kist Plant No. 4 and Associated Star-Kist Facilities (2021 assessment) (Appendix C), that reevaluated Plant No. 4 and the East Plant for individual inclusion in the NRHP and the CRHR and as an HCM.
 The 2021 assessment (Appendix C) also analyzed Plant No. 4 and East Plant as potential district contributors to a Star-Kist related historic district meeting NRHP, CRHR, and Los Angeles Historic Preservation Overlay Zone (HPOZ) district criteria.
-The assessment (Appendix C) concluded that neither Plant No. 4 nor the East Plant meet the NRHP, CRHR, or Los Angeles (HCM and HPOZ) individual or Star-Kist related district eligibility requirements.
+The assessment (Appendix C) individual or Star-Kist related district eligibility requirements.